Thessaloniki: Ottoman period

 During the Ottoman period, the city's population of Ottoman Muslims (including those of Turkish origin, as well as Albanian Muslim, Bulgarian Muslim, especially the Pomaks and Greek Muslim of convert origin) and Muslim Roma like the Sepečides Romani grew substantially.
 According to the 1478 census Selânik (سلانیك), as the city came to be known in Ottoman Turkish, had 6,094 Christian Orthodox households, 4,320 Muslim ones, and some Catholic.
-No Jews were recorded in the census suggesting that the subsequent influx of Jewish population was not linked to the already existing Romaniote community.
+No Jews were recorded in the census, suggesting that the subsequent influx of Jewish population was not linked to the already existing Romaniote community.

 The oldest surviving photograph of Thessaloniki (Selânik), taken in 1863 by Josef Székely from the area called Beş Çınar (Five Sycamores), a popular spot for panoramic vistas during the Ottoman era.

 Soon after the turn of the 15th to 16th century, however, nearly 20,000 Sephardic Jews immigrated to Greece from the Iberian Peninsula following their expulsion from Spain by the 1492 Alhambra Decree.
 By c.
 1500, the number of Christians had grown to 7,986, the Muslims to 8,575, and the Jews to 3,770.
 In 1519, according to Ottoman archives, the population of Thessaloniki numbered 1,374 Muslim households and 282 bachelors, for a total of 6,870, 1,078 Christian households and 355 bachelors, for a total of about 6,635, and 3,143 Hebrew households with 530 bachelors, for a total of 15,715, 54% of the city's population.
 Some historians consider the Ottoman regime's invitation to Jewish settlement was a strategy to prevent the Christian population from dominating the city.
 The city became both the largest Jewish city in the world and the only Jewish majority city in the world in the 16th century.
 As a result, Thessaloniki attracted persecuted Jews from all over the world.

-The White Tower of Thessaloniki, built by the Ottomans in 1430 and rebuilt in 1535, has become a symbol of the city.

 Thessaloniki was the capital of the Sanjak of Selanik within the wider Rumeli Eyalet (Balkans) until 1826, and subsequently the capital of Selanik Eyalet (after 1867, the Selanik Vilayet).
 This consisted of the sanjaks of Selanik, Serres and Drama between 1826 and 1912.